phalcon/documentation/docs/config.md

 There are more adapters available for Config in the [Phalcon Incubator][phalcon-incubator]

 ## Dependency Injection
-As with most Phalcon components, you can store the [Phalcon\Config\Config][config] object in your [Phalcon\Di\Di][di] container.
+As with most Phalcon components, you can store the [Phalcon\Config][config] object in your [Phalcon\Di](di.md) container.
 By doing so, you will be able to access your configuration object from controllers, models, views and any component that implements `Injectable`.

 An example of the registration of the service as well as accessing it is below: